catalinw/crypto-project-1/README.md

 - cucumber tests written using [godog](https://github.com/cucumber/godog)
 - these tests will call the real endpoints in the crypto-API
 - in order to run the tests you have to run the application first using `make run`
-- run API tests using `make api-test`
+- run API tests using:
+`go install github.com/cucumber/godog/cmd/godog@v0.12.0` - just to be sure godog is installed
+`make api-test`

 Challenge service tests:
 - integration tests for the challenge service